10xJSChad/climenu/README.md

 ## climenu
-C application for creating interactive shell menus with custom buttons.
+C application for creating interactive text menus with custom buttons.
 Menus can be read from config files or stdin, navigate using keys, and execute shell commands easily.
 Useful for simplifying command execution and organization, but can also be used to quickly create more advanced menu applications.

 ### Basic example (example.conf):